vikramphilar/msbd5001indproject/README.md

 #
 # Parameters -      None
 #
-# Output -          testDf
+# Output -          trainDf,
+#                   yLabel,
+#                   testDf
 #
 # Description -     This function reads the train.csv and test.csv files into
 #                   two dataframes, trainDf and testDf.
+It also reads the ylabels of
+#                   training data into yLabel
 ####################################################################################
 def ReadInputFiles():